j-holub/Node-MPV/readme.md

      Skips the current title. `mode` can be one of the following two

        * `weak` *(default*) If the current title is the last one in the playlist it is not skipped
-       * `strong` The title is skipped and playback is stopped
+       * `force` The title is skipped and if it was the last one in the playlist, playback is stopped

   * **prev** (mode="weak")

-     Skips the current title. `mode` can be one of the following two
+     Jumps to the previous title. `mode` can be one of the following two

-       * `weak` *(default*) If the title is the first one in the playlist it is not stopped
+       * `weak` *(default*) If the title is the first one in the playlist nothing happens
-       * `strong` The title is skipped and playback is stopped
+       * `force` If the was the first one in the playlist, playback is stopped

   * **clearPlaylist** ()